darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 In the darkroom, the image currently being processed is selected and highlighted.
 Double-click on an image to open it for editing.
 Single clicking a currently not-opened image will also select that image in addition to the currently open one.

+By hovering inactive images you can act on them with a keyboard shortcut without changing the image being processed.
+Placing the cursor over the main viewport in effect hovers the current image.

 If you wish to select multiple images in the filmstrip, click to select the first image followed by either Ctrl+click to select or de-select further images, or Shift+click to select a range of images.

 ----